Belitsoft > React Native vs Xamarin vs Ionic

 Xamarin code

-In this case, developers used C# complemented with .Net framework to build apps for different mobile platforms.
-Xamarin does not require switching between the development environments: all Xamarin apps are built in Visual Studio.
+In this case, developers used C# complemented with .Net framework to build mobile apps for different mobile platforms.
+Notably, Xamarin consolidates the development environment, allowing all app builds within Visual Studio.

 The key features of MIT licensing are:

-• no need to make the source code public when distributing the software;
+• no obligation to publicize the source code upon software distribution

-• the possibility to add modifications under any license;
+• freedom to introduce modifications under any licensing

 Xamarin

-As a member of the Visual Studio family, Xamarin requires users to install IDE, which is distributed on a subscription basis.
-It offers a free edition for students and non-enterprise projects with up to 5 users.
-Additional features are available with Professional and Enterprise licenses.
-The annual subscription costs $539/user for the Professional license and $2.999/user for the Enterprise one.
+On the other hand, as a part of the Visual Studio family, Xamarin requires users to install the IDE, which is distributed on a subscription basis.
+While it does offer a free edition for students and non-enterprise projects with up to five users, further features are available through the Professional and Enterprise licenses.

 Never miss a post!
 Share it!